donomii/ssh-expect/README.md

 ssh-expect allows you to type commands while your script is running.
 So you can use ssh-expect to log into a server and start a mysql session, then take control and type commands directly into mysql.
 You can also deal with errors or enter passwords, then allow the script to continue processing.

+# Scripting with ssh-expect

+The sschscript command can be used to run a ssh script from a file.
+Run with

+    racket sshscript.rkt scriptfile.txt

+Several example files are included, they all follow the same format:

+    [ssh-script "" "192.168.1.104" "pi" "raspberry" [lambda []
+          [send ssh set-echo-to-stdout #t]
+          [wsn user-prompt "restart"]
+          [waitfor user-prompt]
+          [exit 0]]]

+# Writing you own programs using ssh-expect

 # Starting a script

     [ssh-script "server name" "server ip address or full dns name" "login name" "login password" thunk]